AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ---
-title: Allocate products to child organizations using the Global Admin Console
+title: Allocate products to child organizations using the [!DNL Global Admin Console]
 description: Learn how global administrators can distribute resources to child organizations, enabling effective resource management and user assignment within each organization.
 Feature-set: Experience Cloud Services
 Solution: Admin Console
 Feature: Admin Console
 ---
-# Allocate products to child organizations using the Global Admin Console
+# Allocate products to child organizations using the [!DNL Global Admin Console]

 ## Overview

-In the Global Admin Console, go to the **Product Allocation** tab and select a product to allocate to child organizations.
+In the [!DNL Global Admin Console], go to the **Product Allocation** tab and select a product to allocate to child organizations.

-Sign in to the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html)
+Sign in to the [[!DNL Global Admin Console]](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html)

 >**Note:** Product allocation is available only for **ETLA** (Enterprise Term License Agreement) contracts.